Conchita Carpio-Morales: Retirement

-After stepping down in July from her Ombudsmanship, Morales urged her successor to 'stand versus corruption'.
+After stepping down in July from her Ombudsmanship, Carpio-Morales urged her successor to 'stand versus corruption'.
 On November 24, 2018, Morales released a statement after four months since her retirement, stating, "A nation can survive its fools, and even the ambitious.
 But it cannot survive treason from within."
 The statement came in after president Rodrigo Duterte signed multiple partially undisclosed deals with Chinese Communist Party general secretary Xi Jinping, including an oil exploration deal which violates the Constitution and gives leeway to China's claims in the South China Sea.

 She, along with former Philippine foreign affairs secretary Albert del Rosario, filed a communication in the International Criminal Court for crimes against humanity against Chinese Communist Party leader Xi Jinping due to China's environmentally destructive activities in the South China Sea, particularly its building of artificial islands.
 The communication was verified and has since been analyzed by the ICC last May 2019.

 Personal life

-Carpio Morales comes from a family of lawyers, which include her father, three of his brothers, and her cousin, former Supreme Court Associate Justice Antonio Carpio.
+Carpio-Morales comes from a family of lawyers, which include her father, three of his brothers, and her cousin, former Supreme Court Associate Justice Antonio Carpio.

 Baptized as a Catholic, she remains Catholic, although she says that "...I'm not religious.
 I've always been very vocal about it...I don't think my Catholic upbringing had any impact on my work."

 She is married to Eugenio T. Morales, Jr., a retired director of the Land Transportation Franchising and Regulatory Board.
 They have two sons, Eugenio Morales III and Umberto "Bert" Morales.